firefox-devtools/profiler/src/components/README.md

 ### Shared components class names

 Class names can be long (ok very long).
 They should grow from the component name.
 In a shared component they should just take the component name, and then grow from their for different DOM nodes.
-For instance for an imaginary component called `SharedWidget`, the root `<div>` could have the class name "sharedWidget", while a button inside could be "sharedWidgetButton", and then inside of that "sharedWidgetButtonText".
+For instance for an imaginary component called `SharedWidget`, the root `<div>` could have the class name `sharedWidget`, while a button inside could be `sharedWidgetButton`, and then inside of that `sharedWidgetButtonText`.

 ### Component groups class names

 For a group of components, the first word should be the name of the subdirectory, and then it should grow from there with the component names.
-For instance in an imaginary `src/components/widget` subdirectory, a `Panel` component would have the class "widgetComponent".
-Then a button element inside could have "widgetComponentButton".
+For instance in an imaginary `src/components/widget` subdirectory, a `Panel` component would have the class `widgetComponent`.
+Then a button element inside could have `widgetComponentButton`.